What's PLANERGY?

 Faster and more strategic decision-making is the core of effective business intelligence.

-BI systems function as decision support systems, using data integration and statistical analysis to identify and overcome challenges, smooth out procedural roadblocks, and take advantage of emerging opportunities in the marketplace.
+BI systems function as decision support systems, using data integration and statistical analysis to identify and overcome challenges, smooth out procedural roadblocks to optimize business processes, and take advantage of emerging market opportunities.

 In addition to their strategic value, business intelligence tools strengthen collaboration, boost engagement and buy-in from staff and stakeholders alike, and provide a basis for intangible benefits such as improved morale through automation and risk reduction.